-- examination of the Life Insured by a Medical Practitioner of our choice.
-This may involve imaging studies and clinical, histological and laboratory - examination of the Life Insured by an appropriate specialist Medical Practitioner registered in Australia or New Zealand (or any other country approved by us, acting reasonably); - proof that a surgical procedure was medically necessary and was the usual treatment for the underlying condition.
+- an examination of the Life Insured by a Medical Practitioner of our choice.
+This may involve imaging studies and clinical, histological and laboratory - examination of the Life Insured by an appropriate specialist Medical Practitioner registered in Australia or New Zealand (or other country approved by us, acting reasonably); - proof that a surgical procedure was medically necessary and was the usual treatment for the underlying condition.

-For Terminal Illness Benefit claims, two treating Medical Practitioners must certify the extent of the Sickness or Injury, one of which must be by the appropriate specialist Medical Practitioner treating the condition.
+For Terminal Illness Benefit claims, two treating Medical Practitioners must certify the extent of the Sickness or Injury, one being the appropriate specialist Medical Practitioner treating the condition and the other being a Medical Practitioner nominated by us who must confirm the diagnosis and life expectancy.
 The assessment process will include review of medical information regarding treatment and response to treatment.